YUnivertech/pyboard/README.md

 - [ ] Calendar to show timings of tasks/cards
 - [ ] Save each project in a MySQL database
 - [ ] Add markdown (especially emoji) support
-- [ ] Git, Github, Gitlab integration
+- [ ] Git, GitHub, Gitlab integration
 - [ ] Issue in issue like in jira (epic -> story -> task)